background

 The net change in inventories during Year 0 was zero, as the reductions were offset by the purchases of new raw materials.

-Step 2.
-Inventory Roll-Forward Schedule Calculation
+2. Inventory Calculation Example

 For Year 1, the beginning balance is first linked to the ending balance of the prior year, $20 million — which will be affected by the following changes in the period.